PECOS-packages/PECOS/docs/experimental/decoders.md

 the masses are the true unnormalized posteriors: a large gap means one logical class really was overwhelmingly more likely, and a gap near zero means the shot was nearly a coin flip -- a natural candidate for post-selection or a soft-output pipeline.
-Under the integer `maxlog_int` metric (Rust API only for now), each terminal mass is instead the best-route (Viterbi) mass for that logical class, the gap is a route-mass margin, and `log_evidence` is the winning route mass rather than evidence.
+Under the integer `maxlog_int` metric (accepted by Python `FrontierDecoder` as `metric_mode="maxlog_int"`; `int_metric_scale` sets the quantization units per natural-log unit and defaults to 1024; the committee remains float-only), each terminal mass is instead the best-route (Viterbi) mass for that logical class, the gap is a route-mass margin, and `log_evidence` is the winning route mass rather than evidence.
 When the result was pruned, the gap and the masses describe only what the search retained, not a certified confidence -- treat them as search diagnostics, not posteriors.